NCEAS/metadig-engine/docs/operations-manual.md

 ## MetaDIG Service Dependencies

-The MetaDIG Assessment services are dependant on the following components which must be configured and installed before any of the services can be installed.
+The MetaDIG Assessment services are dependent on the following components which must be configured and installed before any of the services can be installed.

 ### Metadig Ingress

 A k8s ingress resource provides network traffic routing from outside the k8s cluster network to a k8s service.

 The metadig-engine ingress definition can be found [here](https://github.com/NCEAS/metadig-engine/blob/main/k8s/ingress-metadig.yaml).
 This k8s resource only needs to be created once, and at this time is not included in the Helm install, but could be if desired.
 Note that every time the ingress resource is deleted and recreated, as would happen with a 'helm delete' and 'helm install', the cert-manager sends a new request to the Let's Encrypt service to the Let's Encrypt service.
 Cert-manager is described in the DataONE k8s-cluster documentation [here](https://github.com/DataONEorg/k8s-cluster/blob/main/authentication/LetsEncrypt.md).

 ### Role and Rolebinding definitions